Community Education, Visibility , Awareness and Support

 LGBTQ+ Youth Drop-In Programs

-The Positive Space Network runs drop-in LGBTQ+ youth programs in three different locations serving the entire Halton Region.
+The Positive Space Network runs drop-in LGBTQ+ youth programs in different locations serving the entire Halton Region.
 Please see details below (and in our calendar).

 Our drop-in programs are a safer space for LGBTQ+ youth can come together and hang out.
 They are tons of fun!
 We have workshops, games nights, guest speakers and more!